 McDonough County, Illinois

 The county has the unusual distinction of forming a perfect square by Mercator map projection.
-The county seat, Macomb, Isis at the very middle of the McDonough, and the courthouse itself is almost precisely located at the center of the county.
-Macomb is also where the concept for the legendary Republic of Forgottonia was created and where both its fictitious capitol, Fandon and Governor, Neal Gamm was decided upon.
+The county seat, Macomb, is situated at the very middle of McDonough, and the courthouse itself sits almost precisely at the county’s center.
+Macomb is also where the concept for the fabled Republic of Forgottonia was created and where both its fictitious capitol of Fandon and its Governor, Neal Gamm were decided upon.